caioocardoso/INF008/README.md

 # Academic Event Management System

-This is a Java-based command-line application for managing academic events at a university. [cite_start]The system is designed to handle different types of events and participants, applying key Object-Oriented Programming (OOP) concepts as required by the INF008 - Object Oriented Programming course assignment.
+This is a Java-based command-line application for managing academic events at a university.
+The system is designed to handle different types of events and participants, applying key Object-Oriented Programming (OOP) concepts as required by the INF008 - Object Oriented Programming course assignment.

 ## Features

-The system provides the following functionalities:

-- [cite_start]**Event Management**: Register various types of academic events, such as Lectures, Workshops, Courses, and Fairs.
+- **Event Management**: Register various types of academic events, such as Lectures, Workshops, Courses, and Fairs.
-- [cite_start]**Participant Registration**: Register different categories of participants, including Students, Teachers, and External members, each with their own specific data.
+- **Participant Registration**: Register different categories of participants, including Students, Teachers, and External members, each with their own specific data.
-- [cite_start]**Enrollment System**: Enroll participants in events with automatic validation for available slots.
+- **Enrollment System**: Enroll participants in events with automatic validation for available slots.
-- [cite_start]**Hybrid Event Support**: Handle both online and in-person events, capturing a web link for online events or a physical location for in-person ones.
+- **Hybrid Event Support**: Handle both online and in-person events, capturing a web link for online events or a physical location for in-person ones.
-- [cite_start]**Custom Enrollment Rules**: Enforce specific rules, such as allowing only students to enroll in Courses.
+- **Custom Enrollment Rules**: Enforce specific rules, such as allowing only students to enroll in Courses.
-- [cite_start]**Reporting**: Generate reports of all registered events, which can be listed by registration order or grouped by type.
+- **Reporting**: Generate reports of all registered events, which can be listed by registration order or grouped by type and data.
-- [cite_start]**Certificate Generation**: Create and save a PDF certificate for a participant who has completed an event.
+- **Certificate Generation**: Create and save a PDF certificate for a participant who has completed an event.

 ## Technologies Used